qqwweee/keras-yolo3/README.md

 python yolo.py   OR   python yolo_video.py
 ```

-For Tiny YOLOv3, just do in the similar way.
+For Tiny YOLOv3, just do in a similar way.
 And modify model path and anchor path in `yolo.py`.

 ---